padmapria/Fileupload_processing_python_project/README.md

 Test the application </br>
 --------------------
-5. Run the test_api.bat in the project folder, to test directly
+5. Run the test_api.bat located in the project folder, to test directly

 6. Alternatively Test the application via postman as given in the below steps

-way 3: For manual deployment in docker desktop
+way 2: For manual deployment in docker desktop
 ----------------------
 1. Launch docker.Ensure Docker Desktop is running if you're on Windows.